Low Carb Breakfast Casserole

 He’s happy to cook it himself, but I like to play the loving wife and make him bacon and eggs and all the other good breakfast food most days.

 This overnight breakfast casserole can be made in advance.
 Just pop individual servings in the microwave to reheat.
+It’s even good cold, if you ask me.

 Obviously, this means that it makes a fabulous holiday recipe.
 You know when you have a million people staying at your house over the holidays and you’re just like…ugh.
 You want me to cook for you AGAIN?